 Depositary receipts - Depositary receipts are securities that evidence ownership interests in, and represent the right to receive, a security or a pool of securities that have been deposited with a bank or trust depository.
 An underlying fund may invest in American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs"), and other similar securities.
 For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a non-U.S. entity.
-For other depositary receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities.
+For other depositary receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities may be issued by a non-U.S. or a U.S. entity.
+Depositary receipts will not necessarily be denominated in the same currency as their underlying securities.
 Generally, ADRs are issued in registered form, denominated in U.S. dollars, and designed for use in the U.S. securities markets.
-Other depositary receipts, such as EDRs and GDRs, may be issued in bearer form, may be denominated in either U.S. dollars or in non-U.S. currencies, and are primarily designed for use in securities.
+Other depositary receipts, such as EDRs and GDRs, may be issued in bearer form, may be denominated in either U.S. dollars or in non-U.S. currencies, and are primarily designed for use in securities markets outside the United States.
+ADRs, EDRs and GDRs can be sponsored by the issuing bank or trust company or the issuer of the underlying securities.
 Although the issuing bank or trust company may impose charges for the collection of dividends and the conversion of such securities into the underlying securities, generally no fees are imposed on the purchase or sale of these securities other than transaction fees ordinarily involved with trading stock.
 Such securities may be less liquid or may trade at a lower price than the underlying securities of the issuer.
 Additionally, the issuers of securities underlying depositary receipts may not be obligated to timely disclose information that is considered material under the securities laws of the United States.
 Therefore, less information may be available regarding these issuers than about the issuers of other securities and there may not be a correlation between such information and the market value of the depositary receipts.

 Options on U.S. Treasury Securities - An underlying fund may purchase put and call options on U.S. Treasury securities ("Treasury securities").
 A put (call) option gives the underlying fund as purchaser of the option the right (but not the obligation) to sell (buy) a specified amount of Treasury securities at the exercise price until the expiration of the option.
 The value of a put (call) option on Treasury securities generally increases (decreases) with an increase (decrease) in prevailing interest rates.
 Accordingly, the underlying fund would purchase puts (calls) in anticipation of, or to protect against, an increase in interest rates.
 These options are listed on an exchange or traded over-the-counter ("OTC options").
-Exchange-traded options have standardized exercise prices and expiration dates; OTC options are two-party contracts with negotiated exercise prices and expiration (which guarantees performance).
+Exchange-traded options have standardized exercise prices and expiration dates; OTC options are two-party contracts with negotiated exercise prices and expiration dates.
+OTC options differ from exchange-traded options in that OTC options are transacted with dealers directly and not through a clearing corporation (which guarantees performance).
 Consequently, there is a risk of non-performance by the dealer.
 Since no exchange is involved, OTC options are valued on the basis of a quote provided by the dealer.
 In the case of OTC options, there can be no assurance that a liquid secondary market will exist for any particular option at any specific time.